zen-mod/ZEN/docs/frameworks/dynamic_dialog.md

 When this sub-type is used, the value displayed in the edit box will be multiplied by 100 and be suffixed by a percent sign.
 The returned value will still be within the min and max values (ideally 0 to 1) and the formatting argument is ignored.

+A radius slider sub-type exists for this control type - `SLIDER:RADIUS`.
+When this sub-type is used, a circle is drawn on the terrain to indicate the radius of the output value.
+The circle is drawn around the center of the object or position in the given color.

 **Control Specific Argument(s):**

 - 0: Minimum value &lt;NUMBER&gt;